BelledonneCommunications/linphone-sdk/README.bb10.md

 The common prerequisites listed in the README file are requested to build the liblinphone SDK for BlackBerry 10.

 You will also need to install the BlackBerry 10 native SDK (Momentics IDE).
+You can get it from http://developer.blackberry.com/native/downloads/ /!\ The Blackberry SDK MUST BE at the root of the user home directory and named bbndk /!\

-You can get it from http://developer.blackberry.com/native/downloads/ Note that building the liblinphone SDK for BlackBerry 10 requires to be building on a Linux or Mac OS X computer.
+Note that building the liblinphone SDK for BlackBerry 10 requires to be building on a Linux or Mac OS X computer.

 ## BUILDING THE SDK

 Run the following command after having setup the build prerequisites:
+    $ ./prepare.py bb10-arm

-    $ make generate-bb10-sdk
+    $ make -C WORK/bb10-arm/cmake

+You can add -l to prepare.py script to build using latest sources (might be unstable).
+You also can add -d to prepary.py script to build a debug sdk.

-If everything is succesful (and after a few minutes) you will find the SDK zip file in the OUTPUT directory.
+If everything is succesful (and after a few minutes) you will find the SDK folder in the OUTPUT directory.
-It contains the header files, the built libraries and the resource files for ARM and i486 (simulator) architectures needed to build a project based on linphone.
+It contains the header files, the built libraries and the resource files for ARM or i486 (simulator) architectures needed to build a project based on linphone.

 ## OTHER COMMANDS